Stem Cells and Inflammation: What the Research Is Starting to Show

 Stem cells are the body’s raw materials—unspecialized cells capable of developing into many different types of tissue.
 What makes them especially promising in the context of inflammation is their ability to home in on damaged or inflamed areas and release signaling molecules that help regulate immune responses.

 Mesenchymal stem cells (MSCs), in particular, are the subject of much current research.
 These cells are found in bone marrow, fat tissue, and other sources.
-They don’t just contribute to tissue regeneration—they also appear to
+They don’t just contribute to tissue regeneration—they also appear to release anti-inflammatory compounds that may help calm an overactive immune system.

 How Might Stem Cells Affect Inflammation?